-It gives us immense pleasure to place the Self Instructional Material (SIM) of Business Finance (Paper I & II).
+It gives us immense pleasure to place the Self Instructional Material (SIM) of Business Finance (Paper I).
 This book has been written keeping in mind the requirement of the students of distance education.
 However, it may be helpful to teachers also.

-The text of this book has been divided into eight chapters as four chapters for Semester III and another four chapters for Semester IV.
-The first part of this book is divided into four units.
+The text of this book has been divided into four chapters for Semester III.
 The first unit covers the concept, scope and significance of business finance.
 It also includes concept and theories of capitalization.
 The second unit focuses on various financial statements and its analysis.
 The various sources of long term finance and marketing of securities are discussed in the unit number three.
 The fourth unit covers the concept, types, significance and various sources of working capital.